1jour1vin

 Robert Parker - Wine Advocate

-The Nuits Saint Georges 1er Cru les Vaucrains 2014 has an elegant bouquet with beautifully defined aromas of red cherry, strawberry, and cold stone.
-The palate is ripe and sensual from the outset, with well-defined acidity.
-The tannins truly express the favorable nature of Les Vaucrains, bringing impressive detail and precision to the long and sustained finish.
+The 2014 Nuits-Saint-Georges 1er Cru Les Vaucrains offers an elegant bouquet with beautifully defined aromas of red cherry, strawberry, and cool stone.
+On the palate, it is ripe and sensual from the very first sip, with well-defined acidity.
+The tannins truly express the favorable terroir of Les Vaucrains, bringing impressive detail and precision to the long, sustained finish.
 Superb!

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France